risk-first/website/menagerie/Map-And-Territory-Risk.md

 For Humans, [Map and Territory Risk](Map-And-Territory-Risk) is exacerbated by [cognitive biases](https://en.wikipedia.org/wiki/List_of_cognitive_biases):

-> "Cognitive biases are systematic patterns of deviation from norm or rationality in judgment, and are often studied in psychology and behavioral economics." - [Cognitive Bias, _Wikipedia_](https://en.wikipedia.org/wiki/List_of_cognitive_biases)
+> "Cognitive biases are systematic patterns of deviation from norm or rationality in judgement, and are often studied in psychology and behavioural economics." - [Cognitive Bias, _Wikipedia_](https://en.wikipedia.org/wiki/List_of_cognitive_biases)

 There are _lots_ of cognitive biases.
 But let's just look at a couple that are relevant to [Map and Territory Risk](Map-And-Territory-Risk):